-It might be a common problem for babies — a teething rash.
+If so, your baby might be dealing with a common issue — a teething rash.

-It is important to look for other symptoms of teething alongside the developing rash.
-Properly identifying the source of a rash allows you to treat it correctly and quickly.
+It is important to look for other teething symptoms alongside the developing rash.
+Correctly identifying the source of a rash allows you to treat it quickly and correctly.

 Here are a few common signs of teething to watch out for: